FridayDai/windows/readme.md

 ## Usage

-The following commands will launch the tests with the individual browsers:

-    ./gradlew chromeTest
-    ./gradlew firefoxTest
-    ./gradlew ieTest

-To run with all, you can run:

-    ./gradlew test

 To run with different environment, you can run:

     ./gradlew chromeTest -Denv=ENV_VAR
     EVN_VAR can be: develop, release, stable, hotfix

-To run smoke functional testing, you can run:
+To run all 3 portals functional testing, you can run:

+    ./gradlew -DSPEC_TEST.single=AllSpecRunner SPEC_TEST
+    SPEC_TEST is variable, can be: chromeTest, firefoxTest

+### To use IE for testing, you should:

+1.Run AdminSpecRunner with chrome or firefox, it should be

-    ./gradlew -DSPEC_TEST.single=SmokingFunctionalJUnitSpecRunner SPEC_TEST
+    ./gradlew -DSPEC_TEST.single=AdminSpecRunner SPEC_TEST
-    SPEC_TEST is variable, can be: chromeTest, firefoxTest, ieTest
+    SPEC_TEST is variable, can be: chromeTest, firefoxTest

+2.Run ClientPatientSpecRunner with IE, it should be

+    ./gradlew -DieTest.single=ClientPatientSpecRunner ieTest

 *Note: currently, we not support production.*